anira-project/anira/docs/sphinx/getting_started.rst

 An important distinction in multi-tensor processing is between **streamable** and **non-streamable** tensors:

 - **Streamable tensors**: Contain data that varies over time (e.g., audio samples, time-series data).
 They can have multiple channels.
 - **Non-streamable tensors**: Contain static parameters or metadata (e.g., control parameters, configuration values, global settings).
-Only one channel is allowed.
+They have the shape the model file gives them and travel whole; a Channel axis is one of that shape's axes and may have any extent.

 Here's how to configure and process multi-tensor models with anira.
 The model file names every tensor and gives the two control tensors the ``static`` role (one value per inference,